Saving Robert Schellenberg will be a daunting task for Trudeau government

 The cruel fact is that the Canadian argument that the death penalty is barbaric and never justified has little resonance in much of the world.
 Even the more nuanced argument that, in the case of a crime not involving murder, such as Schellenberg’s, imposing the death penalty is excessive, is likely to fall on deaf ears.

-The Chinese can reason: If the U.S. can blithely put to death mentally handicapped people and others only tangentially associated with the act of murder, as well as defendants who had manifestly incompetent defences, why shouldn’t we, the Chinese will ask, use capital punishment to deter crimes we consider to be a grave threat to our social well being?
+The Chinese can reason: If the U.S. can blithely put to death mentally handicapped people and others only tangentially associated with the act of murder, as well as defendants who had manifestly incompetent defences, why shouldn’t we use capital punishment to deter crimes we consider to be a grave threat to our social well being?

 In the final analysis, Canada’s best chance of saving Schellenberg will not likely be moral suasion.
 Nor will appeals for mercy or pressure from a handful of other countries have much chance of success.